Olive

 Users want their medical tests, like blood panels, explained to them in layman's terms or with easy-to-parse visualizations.

-Impact of Interviews
+Impact of User Research

 Design Decision - UI and copy must elicit trust, calm, and self-care from the user.